arcusfelis/xapian-erlang-bindings/README.rst

 =========

 A resource is a C++ object, which can be passed and stored inside an Erlang VM.
-Each server can have an own set of resources.
+Each server can have its own set of resources.
 Resources from other servers cannot be used or controlled.
 Resources are *not* automatically garbidge-collected, but if a control process (server) dies, all its resources are released.

-Use the ``release_resource(Server, Resource)`` function call to free unused anymore resource.
+Use the ``release_resource(Server, Resource)`` function call to free a resource which is no longer needed.

-The second call of this function with the same arguments will cause an
+A second call of this function with the same arguments will cause an
 error:

 .. code-block:: erlang